-8. Register of Interests
+Register of Interests

-The Trust maintains an up to date register of all relevant business and pecuniary interests of Members, Trustees, Governors and senior staff.
+The Trust maintains an up-to-date register of all relevant business and pecuniary interests of Members, Trustees, Governors, and senior staff.
 Details of an individual's interests are published throughout their appointment and for 12 months after they step down.
-Details can be found-on the Trust and school websites.
+Details can be found on the Trust and school websites.

-9. Meeting Timetable
+Meeting Timetable

-A timetable of meetings is agreed at the final meeting of the Trust in each academic year and published on the Trust and School websites.
+A timetable of Board and committee meetings is agreed at the Spring meeting of the Trust in each academic year and published on the Trust and School websites.
 Additional meetings can be arranged at short notice if required.
-Meetings may take place in person, or remotely by audio-visual means.
+Meetings may take place in person, remotely by audiovisual means, or in hybrid form.